apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    This is just for debugging.
 Do not change it from the default value unless you really understand what this is.

+.. ts:cv:: CONFIG proxy.config.quic.active_cid_limit_in INT 2
+   :reloadable:

+   Integer value specifying the maximum number of connection IDs from the peer that |TS| is willing to store.
+The value MUST be at least 2.
+   Transport Parameter.

 UDP Configuration
 =====================